GuillaumeLam/HebbLSMRL/README.md

     - [ ] Dont convert and use cnn
 - [x] make lsm (no stdp)
     - [x] WaspNet.jl
-    - [ ] Flux.jl
+    - [x] Flux.jl
 - [x] add train of last layers
 - [x] evaluate with RL
-- [ ] fix gradients
+- [x] fix gradients

 ADD-ONs:
 - [ ] more complex env
-- [ ] implement different input encoding methods
+- [x] implement different input encoding methods
 - [ ] add stdp
 - [ ] different architecture

 WaspNet
 - [x] clean up for clean input of poisson neurons to input of sim (make it easier to change prob from sim to sim)
-- [ ] add unit tests for inhiblif
+- [x] add unit tests for inhiblif

+NOTE:
+-until all changes are added to WaspNet.jl, docker is on the backburner -to fetch plots & results simply run `(sudo) docker cp julia-docker:/app/plots ~/Downloads/plots`